 - Repeat with two more bottle caps and another skewer for the other axle.

-This part of the activity will already require some problem-solving to determine how to successfully attach the wheels and axles so the car moves well.
-Students might have to try different straw and skewer lengths or configurations to make their car move smoothly.
+Kids will need to practice their problem-solving skills to figure out how to attach the wheels and axles so the vehicle moves.
+Students might have to try different straw and skewer lengths and configurations to make their car move smoothly.

-To power the car, they will stick a third straw up a balloon and tie it with a rubber band.
-After cutting a small hole in the bottle opposite the wheels, students will stick the other end of the straw into the bottle and out the top.
-Then have students blow up the balloon through the straw and stop air from releasing with their fingers.
+Kids will stick a third straw up a balloon and tie it with a rubber band to power it.
+After cutting a small hole in the bottle opposite the wheels, kids must stick the other end of the straw into the bottle and out the top.
+They will then blow up the balloon through the straw and stop air from releasing with their fingers.
 After releasing the straw and the car, students can observe Newton’s three laws of motion as the air leaves the balloon and moves the car forward.

-In both of these experiments, students will need to use problem-solving and critical thinking to ensure their car’s mechanics function and determine how to get the result they want.
+Kids must use problem-solving and critical thinking in both experiments to ensure their cars’ mechanics function and determine how to get the desired result.
 Further, you can group students to help develop their teamwork and communication skills and create a fun competition against other teams at the end of class.

 2. Rubber Band Cars

 Rubber band cars are a more complicated way to have your students test their engineering skills by building cars.
-For this middle school STEM idea, you will need a square of cardboard for your car’s body, much like with the wind-powered car.
-You will use the same straw and skewer axle method, but for the wheels, you will use CDs with the holes stuffed with pieces of sponge and secured together with tape.
+For this middle school STEM idea, you will need a cardboard square for your car’s body, much like the wind-powered car.
+You will use the same straw and skewer axle method.
+However, for the wheels, you will use CDs with the holes stuffed with pieces of sponge and secured together with tape.

 Your students will need to cut a square at the front of their car that goes through the straw of their front axle to power this car.
 They will then tie a rubber band into a loop around the exposed axle skewer.
 In the car’s center, cut a slit and twist a paper clip through it.
 Then, attach the rubber band loop around it.
 Students will rotate the front wheels and release them to send the car rolling.

 While this project is similar to the others, it requires more problem-solving.
-If your class hasn’t done the other car experiments, they may need to troubleshoot the axles to ensure their car rolls smoothly.
-They will need to test out how much sponge and tape they need to secure the wheels in place on the axles.
+If your class does this experiment before the balloon and wind-powered cars, they may need to troubleshoot the axles to ensure their car rolls smoothly.
+They will need to test how much sponge and tape is required to secure the wheels on the axles.

-Lastly, if their car doesn’t roll or doesn’t go very far, they may need to look at the rubber band to make sure it’s secure or test the car on a surface with more friction.
+Lastly, if their car doesn’t roll or doesn’t go very far, they may need to look at the rubber band to ensure it’s secure or test the car on a surface with more friction.

 This project gives students a way to interact with potential and kinetic energy.
-When they wind up their front axle, they create potential energy, which transforms into kinetic energy when they release it.
-Further, you can discuss how energy is neither created nor destroyed but becomes friction as the car stops, making this a great middle school STEM experiment.
+When they wind up their front axle they create potential energy that transforms into kinetic energy when they release it.
+You can also discuss how energy is neither created nor destroyed but becomes friction as the car stops, making this a great middle school STEM experiment.

 3. Egg Drop Landers

-This science activity for middle schoolers requires students to incorporate their knowledge of gravity and engineering together.
-Here, students will need to build a structure to keep an egg from cracking when dropped from high heights.
+This science activity for middle schoolers requires students to combine their knowledge of gravity and engineering.
+Students must build a structure to keep an egg from cracking when dropped from high heights.
 You can determine a set list of supplies or let kids bring what they think will help them from home.

-This activity encourages student creativity and problem-solving because there is no correct way to build the landers.
-Students can test their products throughout their determined time and make changes depending on the results.
+Egg drop landers encourage kids’ creativity and problem-solving because there are various ways to build them.
+Students can test their products throughout a set time and make changes depending on the results.
 They will need to determine where the problem with their design is and how to fix it.

 4. Straw Skyscrapers

-For a fun and engaging engineering activity for middle schools, consider having your students build straw skyscrapers.
-In this activity, you’ll give your students a set amount of straws and tape, and you’ll ask them to build the tallest tower with those materials.
-You can determine how much of each you want to give them depending on your time and available materials, and you can make it a competition for extra fun.
+Consider having your students build straw skyscrapers for a fun and engaging engineering activity.
+For this activity, give your students a set amount of straws and tape and ask them to make the tallest tower with those materials.
+You can determine how much of each you want to give them depending on your time and available materials.
+Turn this activity into a competition for extra fun.

-This activity will allow students to practice what they learned in class about engineering to create a stable structure while stretching to high heights.
+Building straw skyscrapers will allow students to practice what they learned in class about engineering to create a stable structure while stretching to high heights.
 Students will need to be creative and innovative to determine how to build their skyscraper that can stay standing while striving to make their tower the tallest.
-When time is up, students will see how everyone approached the project, highlighting everyone’s creativity.
+Once the activity is completed, kids can see how others approached the exercise, highlighting everyone’s creativity.

-This activity will also test their problem-solving skills.
+This STEM activity will also test kids’ problem-solving skills.
 If their tower falls, they will need to determine the cause and how to avoid it as they try again.
-If they run out of materials, but still haven’t reached the height they wanted, they will need to develop a new plan to execute their goals while still maintaining a stable structure.
+If they run out of materials before reaching the height they want, they will need to develop a new plan to execute their goals while maintaining a stable structure.

-This activity will address how engineers design skyscrapers with height and stability in mind.
+Doing this activity can help teach kids how engineers design skyscrapers with height and stability in mind.
 Students can learn more about engineering while having fun and competing against classmates.

 5. Candy Gears

-If you want an easy and fun STEM lab activity for middle schoolers, try out this exercise with your students.
-You will need at least two lids, gumdrops, brads, and a marker in this activity.
+If you want an easy and fun STEM lab activity for middle schoolers, try making candy gears with your students.
+This activity requires at least two lids, gumdrops, brads and a marker.
 The two lids need to be different sizes, so one is slightly larger than the other.
-It might also be a good idea to poke holes in the lids ahead of time and put in the brads yourself if you want to avoid using scissors in the classroom.
+It is also a good idea to poke holes in the lids ahead of time and insert the brads yourself if you want to avoid using scissors in the classroom.

-Starting with the larger lid, have your students line the edge with gumdrops, so they are each just touching each other.
-Then, instruct them to remove every other gumdrop, so there are spaces between the ones left.
+Starting with the larger lid, have your students line the edge with gumdrops so they are just touching each other.
+Then, instruct them to remove every other gumdrop so there are spaces between the ones left.
 With the leftover gumdrops, they can glue them to the lid’s edge.
-It can be helpful to mark the spots with a marker to keep track of where they need to go.
+It can be helpful to mark the spots with a marker to track where they need to go.
 They should then repeat this process with the other lid.

-After having everything glued together, students can place their gears together with the gumdrops interlocking.
+After having everything glued in place, students can place their gears together with the gumdrops interlocking.
 Then, you can instruct them to try a series of tasks where they move the gears and note what happens.
-They can also draw a line marking the radius on each gear and see which one moves faster, and think about why.
+They can also draw a line marking each gear’s radius, see which moves faster and think about why.
 This activity can help cultivate their critical thinking skills by applying the concepts they learn in the classroom to their experiments.

 As students work on their questions, you can guide them through real-world applications, comparing their candy gears to gears on bikes and in clocks.
 You can discuss how this allows people to create automated processes and even mention more complicated applications to understand how gears function in real life.

-As a treat, you can let your students eat their extra gumdrops.
-Be sure to check with parents first about dietary restrictions or allergies to ensure students can safely eat the candies.
-Students might even hear about this from earlier classes, so they arrive excited and ready to learn when they get to your class.
+You can let your students eat their extra gumdrops as a treat.
+Be sure to check with parents about dietary restrictions or allergies to ensure students can safely eat the candies.
+Students might even hear about this activity from earlier classes, so they arrive excited and ready to learn when they get to your class.

 6. Toothpick Bridges

 Toothpick bridges are a common STEM project for middle schoolers.
 Many schools introduce students to engineering by asking them to build bridges from household materials like straws or toothpicks.
-This activity is great for middle schoolers because it tests their problem-solving and creativity skills and you can change many elements of it to fit your classroom needs.
+This activity is great for middle schoolers because it tests their problem-solving and creativity skills.
+You can also change elements of it to fit your classroom needs.

 Many teachers elect to use bridge designs for this project, though your students can design their bridges themselves.
-Students will use toothpicks to create the bridge’s structure and an adhesive, such as glue, to hold everything together — some teachers like to bring back gumdrops for a tasty take on the project.
-Students need to determine how much each material they need to create a stable and functional structure while staying within their material amount.
+Kids will use toothpicks to create the bridge’s structure and an adhesive, such as glue, to hold everything together — some teachers like to bring back gumdrops for a tasty take on the project.
+Students will have to determine how much each material they need to create a stable and functional structure while staying within their material amount.

 7. Edible DNA

 You can incorporate biology into your STEM activities for middle schoolers through this edible DNA activity.
-Students will look forward to working with candy in the classroom, and you can introduce them to vital parts of the subject in a hands-on activity.
+Students will look forward to working with candy in the classroom and you can introduce them to vital parts of the subject in a hands-on exercise.

 In this project, you will need gumdrops, licorice strings and toothpicks.
-The licorice will act as the strands of DNA and the gumdrops will function as the genes attached to it, which you can secure together by sticking the toothpicks through gumdrops at both ends.
-This activity can help your students visualize DNA and interact with the various components while discussing them.
+The licorice will act as the strands of DNA and the gumdrops will function as the genes attached to it.
+Everything will be secured by sticking the toothpicks through gumdrops at both ends.
+This activity can help your students visualize DNA and interact with the various components while discussing them and employing their creativity.